w3c/webextensions/proposals/public-suffix.md

   // Options that may be passed to the API method to control its behaviour. interface DomainOptions {

-    // If true, the returned domain should be encoded as Unicode.
+    // Determines how the returned domain should be encoded.
-    // Default = false (Punycode)
+    // Default = punycode
-    unicode?: boolean,
+    encoding?: DomainEncoding,

     // If true, and the input hostname is an IP address, then this is returned as-is.
     // Default = false
-    allowIP?: boolean,
+    allowIPAddress?: boolean,

     // If true, and the input hostname is itself a known eTLD (without a preceding label)
     // then this is returned as-is.